Group of six women smiling and posing together against a beige background.

 How is Renewed Therapeutics Program Different?

 Unlike other programs, we provide compassionate, judgment-free support, tailored to your unique journey.
-Our comprehensive approach includes dietary and exercise counseling, sleep optimization, weight loss medication (such as Semaglutide), hormone optimization, mindfulness and stress management.
+Our comprehensive approach includes dietary and exercise counseling, sleep optimization, weight loss medication, hormone optimization, mindfulness and stress management.
 We’re here to guide you every step of the way with care and understanding.

-What is Semaglutide and how does it work?
+What is a GLP and how does it work?

 These medications are in high demand, and for good reason—we finally have a safe and effective option for weight loss.
 However, with increased demand comes higher prices.